 Planted roofs provide an estimated payback (based on a 50-year average annual savings) of approximately 6.2 years nationally (internal rate of return of 5.2%) and 6.6 years in Washington DC (internal rate of return of 4.2%).
 Conservative analysis puts the average life expectancy of a planted roof at 40 years, versus 17 for a conventional roof.1

-When making roofing project decisions, you should compare the lifecycle cost of the proposed planted roof to the conventional option for your facility (often a white or black roof).
-See Life Cycle Approach for additional guidance.
+When making roofing project decisions, you should compare the life cycle cost of the proposed planted roof to the conventional option for your facility (often a white or black roof).
+See Life Cycle Perspective for additional guidance.
 A generic cost-benefit analysis of planted roofs versus black roofs, at both the national level and Washington, DC level, is available from GSA's Green Roof page.

 - Growth rates for labor and materials, energy, and stormwater

 - Diminishing returns (based on expected increase in supply)